fd4s/fs2-kafka/docs/consumers.md

 ## Settings

-In order to create a [`KafkaConsumer`][kafkaconsumer], we first need to create [`ConsumerSettings`][consumersettings].
+In order to create a @:api(fs2.kafka.KafkaConsumer), we first need to create [ConsumerSettings][@:api(fs2.kafka.ConsumerSettings)].
 At the very minimum, settings include the effect type to use, and the key and value deserializers.
-More generally, [`ConsumerSettings`][consumersettings] contain everything necessary to create a [`KafkaConsumer`][kafkaconsumer].
+More generally, [ConsumerSettings][@:api(fs2.kafka.ConsumerSettings)] contain everything necessary to create a @:api(fs2.kafka.KafkaConsumer).
 If deserializers are available implicitly for the key and value type, we can use the syntax in the following example.

 ```scala mdoc:silent
 val consumerSettings =